bcgov/devhub-app-web/docs/registerRepo.md

 - **attributes**:
     - **labels**: a yaml list of labels/tags for all of your sources to inherit
     - **persona**: a global persona that all sources may inherit, personas are validated against a master list, valid values are: 'Designer', 'Developer', 'Product Owner'
+- **template**: this is the name of the template you want to use for your source, this will change how it renders in the devhub.
+The only template type available ***other than the default one*** is 'overview'
+- **templateFile**: the name of the tempalte you would like to use as found in the `/app-web/src/templates/` folder
+> templateFile takes priority in the event template and templateFile both exist in the registry.
+Also if templateFile fails to find the template specified **it will use the default one.**

 There are currently **two supported source types** that can be used within the DevHub.
 - `github`